The destructive forces released by the “last plagues” echo the destruction of the Egyptian army in the Red Sea – Revelation 15:5-8.

-Having seen the saints standing victorious on the “Sea of Glass mingled with fire” while singing the “song of Moses,” John then saw the “sanctuary” and the “Tent of Witness” opened and sitting in “heaven.”
-From the “sanctuary,” the seven angels with the “bowls of wrath” were dispatched to empty the deadly contents of their bowls upon the “inhabitants of the earth,” the “kingdom of the beast,” and “Babylon, the Great Whore.”
+Having seen the saints standing victorious on the “sea of glass,” John then saw the “sanctuary” and the “Tent of Witness” opened in “heaven,” from which the seven angels with the “bowls of wrath” were dispatched to empty the deadly contents of their bowls upon the earth.

-(Revelation 15:5-8) – “And after these things I saw, and the sanctuary of the tent of witness in heaven was opened; and the seven angels who had the seven plagues came out of the sanctuary clothed with a precious stone, pure, bright, and girt about the breasts with girdles of gold.
-And one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God, who lives to the ages of ages.
+- (Revelation 15:5-8) – “And after these things I saw, and the sanctuary of the tent of witness in heaven was opened; and the seven angels who had the seven plagues came out of the sanctuary clothed with a precious stone, pure, bright, and girt about the breasts with girdles of gold.
+And one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God who lives to the ages of ages.
 And the sanctuary was filled with smoke by the glory of God, and by his power; and no one was able to enter the sanctuary, until the seven plagues of the seven angels should be ended.”

-Later, the priest would change into another set of “linen” garments to then carry the ashes outside the camp, where he would “pour them out.”
-Likewise, any remaining blood from an animal sacrifice was poured out at the base of the altar of burnt offerings – (Exodus 29:12, Leviticus 4:7-12).
+Under the Levitical system, “linen” was a ritually “clean” material, unlike wool and other fabrics produced from animal products.
+Priests were required to wear “linen garments” before removing the ashes from the altar of the burnt offering.
+They would then change into another set of “linen” garments to carry the ashes outside the camp, where they would “pour them out.”
+Likewise, any remaining blood from an animal sacrifice was poured out at the base of the altar of burnt offerings – (Exodus 29:12, Leviticus 4:7-12, 6:9-11).

 The “seven bowls of wrath” correspond to the basins used by the priests to remove the ashes from the altar.
-Ashes symbolized the complete offering of an animal to God; nothing remained of the body except ash, which demonstrated its complete consumption – (Exodus 27:3).
+Ashes symbolized the complete offering of an animal to God; nothing remained of the body except ash, which demonstrated its complete destruction – (Exodus 27:3).

 The image of “the sanctuary filled with smoke” echoes the incident when the Tabernacle was consecrated and filled with the presence of Yahweh.
 At that time, not even Moses could stand before the sanctuary.
 Likewise, when Solomon’s Temple was consecrated, the “priests could not stand to minister because of the cloud” – (Exodus 40:34-35, 1 Kings 8:10-11).